Nickel Plate Road 759: Static display

+In 1984, No. 759 was relocated with the rest of the Steamtown collection from Bellows Falls to Scranton, Pennsylvania, and No. 759 was then placed on display in the former Delaware, Lackawanna and Western (DLW) rail yard.
+In 1988, Steamtown and most of its collection became part of the newly-formed Steamtown National Historic Site (NHS).
-Nickel Plate Road 759 is now a static display at Steamtown, more often than not being on display inside the refurbished DL&W roundhouse.
-No. 759 is easily seen from the walkway Steamtown put inside the roundhouse to allow visitors to see the work going on.
-It is also the largest locomotive in the roundhouse with only a foot or two of clearance at either end making it notoriously difficult if not impossible to get a photo of the whole locomotive.

-No. 759 was one of the two American built steam locomotives considered by Steamtown to be restored to operating condition, the other being Boston and Maine 3713, which was ultimately chosen over 759, most likely due to clearance issues on the turntable (in order for 759 to fit, all of the safety railings that surround the turntable pit in the areas open to visitors have to be removed).
+No. 759 remained on display at Steamtown, more often than not being on display inside the refurbished DL&W roundhouse.
+No. 759 would be easily seen from the walkway Steamtown put inside the roundhouse to allow visitors to see the work going on.
+It is also the largest locomotive in the roundhouse with only a foot or two of clearance at either end making it notoriously difficult if not impossible to get a photo of the whole locomotive (in order for 759 to fit, all of the safety railings that surround the turntable pit in the areas open to visitors would have to be removed).

+In 1995, during Steamtown NHS' formal grand opening, Steamtown considered restoring No. 759 to operating condition via partnership with the Lackawanna and Wyoming Valley Railway Chapter (L&WVRHS) of the National Railway Historical Society (NRHS), since it was still in good condition and had great pulling power, but Boston and Maine 3713 was voted for restoration instead, due to its appeal as a rare surviving B&M locomotive.

 In 2010, No. 759 was among the several steam locomotives in Steamtown's collection to undergo removal of its asbestos insulation.
 Asbestos was used by railroads and locomotive manufacturers as boiler insulation.
 In addition to having the asbestos removed, 759 had all new jacketing (cladding in UK terminology) applied as well as its bell, which had been in storage re-installed.

-While it is possible to restore No. 759 to operational condition, Steamtown has stated that they have little interest in restoring 759, citing that it is too large for their use and that another Nickel Plate Road 2-8-4, No. 765, is already operational; the latter has briefly visited Steamtown for Railfest 2015 to pose side by side with 759.
-For now, No. 759 sits safely on display out of the elements in Steamtown's roundhouse, being one of the three largest non-articulated steam locomotives to be homed at the Steamtown National Historic Site in Scranton, Pennsylvania, the other two being Reading 4-8-4 No. 2124 and Grand Trunk Western 4-8-2 No. 6039.
+While it is possible to restore No. 759 to operational condition, Steamtown has no plans to restore the locomotive, and another Nickel Plate Road 2-8-4, No. 765, is already operational; the latter has briefly visited Steamtown for Railfest 2015 to pose side by side with 759.
+As of 2026, No. 759 sits safely on display out of the elements in Steamtown's roundhouse.